FerretDB/FerretDB/website/blog/2023-05-18-ferretdb-meteor-mongodb-alternative.md

 ## Brief History of Meteor.js

 Meteor.js is an open-source, all-in-one JavaScript framework, available publicly under the MIT license.
-Built with Node.js, Meteor.js comes with built-in MongoDB database, Blaze handlebars for efficient templating, a powerful pub/sub method for real-time data synchronization, and seamless integration with various Meteor.js plugins, and `npm` packages you need.
+Built with Node.js, Meteor.js uses MongoDB as its core database for applications, Blaze handlebars for efficient templating, a powerful pub/sub method for real-time data synchronization, and seamless integration with various Meteor.js plugins, and `npm` packages you need.

 This extensive ecosystem empowers developers to rapidly create quick cross-platform prototypes or large, complex applications with ease.
 With its open-source nature and availability under the MIT license, Meteor.js has gained popularity among not only mid-sized and enterprise companies like  [IKEA](https://www.ikea.com/), [Workpop](https://www.betterteam.com/workpop), [Accenture](https://www.accenture.com/us-en) but also individual developers and startups.